mrasu/echoed/create-echoed/template/cypress/example/README.md

 Feel free to remove this `example` directory and `cypress/e2e/example` directory once you are ready to create your own tests.

-Note: The server utilizes a modified version of the code from [opentelemetry-demo](https://github.com/open-telemetry/opentelemetry-demo) which sends OpenTelemetry's data to `host.docker.internal:3000`, and it can be launched from DockerCompose.

 ## Usage

 1. Start server: Move to `example` directory and start DockerCompose by `make start`.